-The Group's strategy requires significant capital expenditures, as well as investments in building the Group's organization aimed at increasing the scale of its operations.
-The Group incurred losses during the first years of its operations including 2023 and expects to continue to incur losses in the next twelve months from the issuance date of these consolidated financial statements.
+The Group's strategy requires significant capital expenditures.
+The Group has incurred losses during the first years of its operations including in 2024 and expects to continue to incur losses in the next twelve months from the issuance date of these consolidated financial statements.
 This is typical in the industry, as builders and operators of EV charging sites often incur losses in the early years of operation as the network grows and consumers begin adopting EVs.
-Therefore, the Group relies heavily on funding from bank financing and equity issuance.
-During 2022, the Group entered into a new facility agreement with a group of lenders led by Société Générale and Banco Santander, increasing the total available facility by $\varepsilon$ 230,000 thousand to $\varepsilon$ 400,000 thousand, to further support its growth.
-Refer to the more detailed description of the terms and conditions in the Financing section below.
-The Group's strategy is based on further growth and will require additional significant funding from lenders or its existing or new shareholders.
+Therefore, the Group relies heavily on funding from its lenders, shareholder financing, and equity issuances to support its growth.
+Refer to Financing section below for further details on financing developments.